-In response, he gets into his car and locks the door.
+He’s done discussing it.
+He gets into his car and locks the door, relegating me to the horrible gulp in my throat.
 I open a palm “goodbye” and walk away.

 The three of them are lovely and agree.

-It takes me a few seconds to register it’s the Magic Man, the one who taught me how to brush away my obsessive thoughts, the one who told me to figure out my shit.
-I mentioned the band to him a few days before, but didn’t invite him, nor did I tell him him where I would be for New Year’s Eve.
+It takes me a few seconds to register it’s the Magic Man, the one who taught me how to brush away my obsessive thoughts, the one who told me to sort myself out.
+I had mentioned the band to him a few days before, but didn’t invite him, nor did I tell him him where I would be for New Year’s Eve.

 “I’m happy you are — but why are you here?”
 I ask.

 “Because I deleted all your information and knew it’s the only way I might find you.”

 I’m breathing quickly and not quite able to process the situation, so I excuse myself to go order pizza from the other room, because food, protein, chewing, will ground me.